gammons/grantammons.me/source/articles/2014-01-17-bitcoin-litecoin-dogecoin-exploring-the-block-chain.html.markdown

 ---
 title: Bitcoin, Litecoin, Dogecoin - Exploring the block chain
 date: 2014-01-17 14:26 UTC
-tags: bitcoin
+tags:
-cover: bitcoin.jpg
+  - bitcoin
-page: blog
+comments: true
 ---

 Ever go to a site like <http://blockchain.info> and just wonder what all those numbers mean?
 Well, wonder no more!
 This guide will have you exploring the block chain like a pro.
 This guide is separated into two main sections -- a brief, high level overview of transactions and blocks, followed by a deep inspection of a single block, and the transactions within it.